farzadhallaji/human-action-recognition/README.md

  research on action recognition by Skeleton

- i want add every thing that need to understand this with zero knowledge for cs students
+ i want to add every thing that need to understand this with zero knowledge for cs students